ec-jrc/lisflood-code/4_Static-Maps_land-use/index.md

 The LISFLOOD hydrological model can distinguish the following land cover types: forest, inland water, sealed surface (impervious urban area), irrigated land, rice, and other land cover type.
 Interception, evapotranspiration, infiltration, and overland (or surface) flow respond differently to each surface type.<br>
     • Fraction of inland water map
 Inland water map includes information on rivers, freshwater and saline lakes, ponds and other permanent water bodies over the continents.
 In the LISFLOOD model the inland water fraction map is used to identify the fraction of the pixel covered by open water bodies where the most prominent hydrological process is evaporation.
 Considering that LISFLOOD does not distinguish oceans from inland water it is recommended to verify consistency between water fractions and computational area mask, especially in the coastal areas.
 Pixels included in the computational area mask cannot be fully covered with ocean.
-If this happens in coastal areas, then the fraction of inland water must be set to 1 and the lake mask (see Section XXXXX) should be changed accordingly. <br>
+If this happens in coastal areas, then the fraction of inland water must be set to 1 and the [lake mask](../4_Static-Maps_reservoirs-lakes#lake-mask-map) should be changed accordingly. <br>
     • Fraction of sealed surface map
 Here, the sealed surface map describes urban areas, characterizing the human impact on the environment.
 In the LISFLOOD model the sealed surface fraction map is used to identify impervious areas where there is no water infiltration into the soil, meaning water is accumulated in the surface depression, yet evaporates, but once depression is full - water is transported by a surface runoff.<br>
     • Fraction of forest map